-Class A common stock, par value \$0.0001 per sha ire ALTI Nasdaq Capital Market Indicate by check mark whether the registrant: (1) has filed during the preceding 12 months (or for such shorter period requirements for the past 90 days.
-Yes \boxtimes No \square Interactive Data File required to be submitted pursuant to such shorter period that the registrant was required to subm 5 of this chapter) during the preceding 12 mont ths (or for Indicate by check mark whether the registrant is a large ac emerging growth company.
-See the definitions of "large ac company" in Rule 12b-2 of the Exchange Act.
-(Check one ccelerated filer," ' Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company \boxtimes Emerging growth company \boxtimes If an emerging growth company, indicate by check mark if or revised financial accounting standards provided pursuan ith any new Indicate by check mark whether the registrant is a shell co mpany (as define d in Rule 12b-2 of th ne Act).
-Yes □ No ⊠ The registrant had outstanding 62,957,660 shares of Class defined herein) as of August 11, 2023.
-A Common Stoc k (as defined herein) and 55,032,961 shares of Class B Common St tock (as
+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports); and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer Accelerated filer

+Non-accelerated filer X Smaller reporting company X

+Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗵

+The registrant had outstanding 62,957,660 shares of Class A Common Stock (as defined herein) and 55,032,961 shares of Class B Common Stock (as defined herein) as of August 11, 2023.

+(I.R.S.
+Employer Identification No.) 10022

+(Zip Code)